Sensitive Teeth Are Such a Pain!

 Sensitive teeth should not be ignored!
 The cause needs to be identified by your dentist.
 After the cause of your sensitivity is evaluated, your dentist may recommend a de-sensitizing toothpaste.
 These special formulas block the little canals in your dentin, typically after two weeks of consistent use.
 There are also prescription strength toothpastes you can try.
 Your dentist at the Marconi Dental Group may also apply fluoride treatments or sealing materials to lessen the sensitivity of your teeth.
 If your gum recession is severe, you may be a good candidate for placing a filling or bonding over the exposed area.

 Something as simple as the direction you brush your teeth, the angle you use and the type of toothbrush and toothpaste you buy could be the solution to your sensitive teeth problems.
 Make an appointment with the Marconi Dental Group, and you could be inhaling cold air, drinking coffee and eating ice cream again with no problems!
-Our Sacramento dental office has a cure for tooth sensitivity!
+Our Carmichael dental office has a cure for tooth sensitivity!